-Police: At least 4 shot in Prince George’s County
+Police: At least 7 shot in Maryland near Washington

 CAMP SPRINGS, Md.
-(AP) - Authorities in Maryland say at least four people have been shot a few miles southeast of Washington.
+(AP) - Authorities in Maryland say at least seven people have been shot a few miles southeast of Washington.

 Prince George’s County police Cpl.
-Nicholas Clayton tells The Washington Post that the shooting occurred Saturday night near the Camp Springs and Morningside areas.
+Nicholas Clayton tells The Associated Press that the shooting occurred Saturday night near the Camp Springs and Morningside areas.

 Further details about the shooting and the victims were not immediately released.